 Additionally, devices can be compromised in the hardware supply chain even before they are unboxed by the eventual owner.
+Recent reporting suggests that malicious actors were able to infiltrate over 30 companies using devices compromised in the supply chain.
 NIST recently highlighted the importance of this style of risk by adding an entire Supply Chain Risk Management (SCRM) category to its Critical Infrastructure Cybersecurity framework.